-- The percentage of subjects with on-treatment HCV virologic failure (defined as confirmed increase of > 1 log10 IU/mL above nadir during treatment, confirmed HCV RNA \geq 100 IU/mL after HCV RNA < LLOQ during treatment, or HCV RNA \geq LLOQ at the end of treatment with at least 6 weeks of treatment), and - The percentage of subjects with post-treatment relapse of HCV infection (defined as confirmed HCV RNA ≥ LLOQ between end of treatment and 12 weeks after the last dose of study drug among subjects who completed treatment as planned with HCV RNA < LLOQ at the end of treatment excluding re-infection), and - The percentage of HCV/HIV co-infected subjects achieving SVR12.
+- The percentage of Arm A subjects with on-treatment HCV virologic failure (defined as confirmed increase of > 1 log10 IU/mL above nadir during treatment, confirmed HCV RNA ≥ 100 IU/mL after HCV RNA < LLOQ during treatment, or HCV RNA ≥ LLOQ at the end of treatment with at least 6 weeks of treatment), and - The percentage of Arm A subjects with post-treatment relapse of HCV infection (defined as confirmed HCV RNA ≥ LLOQ between end of treatment and 12 weeks after the last dose of study drug among subjects who completed treatment as planned with HCV RNA < LLOQ at the end of treatment, excluding re-infection), and - The percentages of Arm A HCV/HIV co-infected subjects achieving SVR12.

-For the secondary endpoints, the number and percentage of subjects will be presented along with 95% Wilson score CIs.
+For the secondary endpoints, the number and percentage of Arm A subjects will be presented along with 95% Wilson score CIs.
+These endpoints will be summarized for the combined group of GT1 to 6-infected Arm A subjects, the group of GT1-infected Arm A subjects, and the group of GT2-infected Arm A subjects.